-F.1.10 Aquatic Ecology and Stygofauna
+D.1.10 Aquatic Ecology and Stygofauna

-Proponent Commitment Relevant Section in Coal Mine EIS Works to divert Lagoon Creek will be conducted when minimal (if any) water is present (preferably during the dry season) to reduce impacts to fish movements.
-Volume 2, Section 10.2.4.2 Flood protection levees will be installed upstream and along the length of the diversion.
-Volume 2, Section 10.2.4.1 Clearing of riparian vegetation for the proposed creek diversion will be conducted in a staged manner, to allow fauna to migrate to adjacent habitat areas.
-Volume 2, Section 10.2.4.2 Creek diversion rehabilitation will be monitored to ensure the vegetation is stable and self-sustaining.
-Volume 2, Section 10.2.4.2 No contaminated mine water or process water will be discharged from the Project site.
+Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference Works to divert Lagoon Creek will be conducted when minimal (if any) water is present (preferably during the dry season) to reduce impacts to fish movements.
+Volume 2, Section 10.2.4.2 The ongoing monitoring program will incorporate water quality and macroinvertebrate sampling activities.
+The Queensland Herbarium will be consulted, as required, to assist with flora species identification.
+Flood protection levees will be installed upstream and along the length of the diversion.
+Volume 2, Section 10.2.4.1 A risk assessment will be undertaken for key species potentially impacted by the project activities, including any new species identified during ongoing surveys.
+The review will include assessment of species' distribution, preferred habitat and sensitivity to habitat change.
+Findings will be incorporated into the project development plans and designs.
+Clearing of riparian vegetation for the proposed creek diversion will be conducted in a staged manner, to allow fauna to migrate to adjacent habitat areas.
+Volume 2, Section 10.2.4.2 Additional literature reviews will be conducted for the Great Artesian Basin and groundwater dependant ecosystems, and relevant information will be incorporated into the groundwater studies and the project development plans and designs.
+Creek diversion rehabilitation will be monitored to ensure the vegetation is stable and self-sustaining.
+Volume 2, Section 10.2.4.2 Monitoring of the aquatic flora and fauna values will be conducted on an ongoing basis during the construction and operations phases, and relevant findings will be incorporated into the ecological management program.

+Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference No contaminated mine water or process water will be discharged from the Project site.
 Volume 2, Section 10.2.4.3 Any mine and process water will (where possible) be contained within a closed-loop system.
 Volume 2, Section 10.2.4.3 Sediments traps will be designed and installed downstream of all land disturbances (such as water storage dams) in order to remove sediment from storm water which flows over such land disturbances.
 Volume 2, Section 10.2.4.3 A water quality, sediment quality and aquatic-fauna monitoring program will be initiated and continued throughout the Project life.
 This program will ensure the early detection and recording of Project impacts upon local surface water courses, thereby allowing mitigation strategies to be altered or developed.
 Volume 2, Section 10.2.4.3 A water quality monitoring program will be initiated and continued throughout the Project life.
-The program will include: Volume 2, Section 10.2.4.3 Establishment and regular sampling (when possible) of upstream Lagoon Creek; Sampling of downstream of Lagoon Creek.
-Data from these sources will provide background water quality levels for comparison with downstream values; Sampling of a variety of physio-chemical parameters; The downstream results will be compared with those produced for upstream locations (which lie outside the impact area and the proposed creek diversion workings); and If the quality of water leaving the Project site deteriorates and is found to exceed background water-quality trigger values (i.e. ANZECC water quality values), then the Proponent shall investigate the cause of such deterioration and report the results to DERM.
-A sediment quality monitoring program will be initiated and continued throughout the Project life.
-Volume 2, Section 10.2.4.3 An aquatic fauna monitoring program will be initiated and continued throughout the Project life: Volume 2, Section 10.3.4.4 Annual sampling of aquatic fauna species (both vertebrate and invertebrate) following a significant rainfall event; Documentation of aquatic diversity and abundance; Inclusion of both downstream and upstream sampling
+The program will include: Establishment and regular sampling (when possible) of upstream Lagoon Creek; Sampling of downstream of Lagoon Creek.
+Data from these sources will provide background water quality levels for comparison with downstream values; Sampling of a variety of physio-chemical parameters; The downstream results will be compared with those produced for upstream locations (which lie outside the impact area and the proposed creek diversion workings); and If the quality of water leaving the Project site deteriorates and is found to exceed background water-quality trigger values (i.e. ANZECC water quality values), then the Proponent shall investigate the cause of such deterioration and report the Volume 2, Section 10.2.4.3 a coal riojour cappionional , mpaor ora - API PENDICES 11111 WELL ! / = 101 П